okta/samples-aspnetcore/README.md

-# ASP.NET Core MVC OAuth Sample Applications for Okta
+# ASP.NET Core Sample Applications for Okta

 This repository contains several sample applications that show you how to integrate various Okta use-cases into your ASP.NET MVC applications.